Welkro/Seismic-Array-Analysis/README.md

 In addition to waveform and velocity visualizations, displacement and acceleration charts were created.
 These visualizations typically show lower values due to the sensors' focus on detecting microseismic events.
 Microseismicity involves small-scale seismic events with minor ground movements, leading to lower values in these physical units.

 ### Dashboard Visualization

+This visualization is also from the Jupyter Notebook file `seismicAnalysis_Netherlands.ipynb` where we combined different kinds of data from WAR1 sensor into one dashboard

 ![1722330363886](image/README/1722330363886.png)